siemens/gencmpclient/README.md

 * Git (tested with versions 2.7.2, 2.11.0, and 2.20)
 * GNU make (tested with versions 4.1 and 4.2.1)
 * GNU C compiler (tested with versions 5.4.0, 7.3.0, 8.3.0, and 10.0.1)
-* OpenSSL (version >= 1.1.0) with header files
+* OpenSSL development edition (tested with versions 1.1.0, 1.1.1, and 3.0.0-beta)

 For instance, on a Debian system these may be installed as follows:
 ```
 sudo apt install libssl-dev
 ```
-while `apt install ssh wget git make gcc` usually is not needed because these tools are pre-installed.
+while `apt install ssh wget git make gcc` usually is not needed as far as these tools are pre-installed.

 Using the [CPP-VM](https://ccp.siemens.com/docs/meta-siemens/docs/getting-started/), all prerequisites are available out of the box.